hwipl/bcast-forward-pcap/README.md

 # bcast-forward-pcap

-bcast-forward-pcap is a command line tool that forwards UDP broadcast packets with destination IP 255.255.255.255 received on a network interface to a specified list of unicast addresses possibly on other network interfaces.
+bcast-forward-pcap is a command line tool that forwards UDP broadcast packets with destination IP `255.255.255.255` received on a network interface to a specified list of unicast addresses possibly on other network interfaces.
 For example, it can be used for playing old LAN games, that use broadcasts to discover game servers, over a VPN tunnel. bcast-forward-pcap uses pcap for receiving and sending packets.
-For an IP/UDP raw sockets version, see [bcast-forward](https://github.com/hwipl/bcast-forward/).
+For an IP/UDP raw socket version, see [bcast-forward](https://github.com/hwipl/bcast-forward/).

 ## Installation